 In our home market, we are a leading bank for private, corporate and institutional clients.
+We employ 19,400 people in Switzerland.
 Around 2,000 relationship managers at more than 200 branches offer clients a full range of private banking services.
-Investment Banking provides a broad range of financial services to its Swiss client base, while Asset Management offers traditional and alternative investment products and multi-asset class solutions.
+IB provides a broad range of financial services to its Swiss client base, while AM offers traditional and alternative investment products and multi-asset class solutions.